zammad/zammad-user-documentation/extras/checklist.rst

 - Click on the item text (checklist title or checklist item) to edit it
 - Click on the checkbox to check an item
-- Click on the ︙ or on the "Checklist" title to select actions from the menu
+- Click on the ︙ or on the checklist title to select actions from the menu
 - To add an item, click on the "+ Add" button
 - To reorder them, use the corresponding button.
 You can then drag & drop the items via the ≣ handle.